ARC — Audit Layer for AI-Assisted Coding

 FAQ

-What programming languages does ARC support?
+What programming languages does ARC XT support?

-ARC is language-agnostic at the VS Code save layer.
+ARC XT is language-agnostic at the VS Code save layer.
 Today its built-in rules are strongest for common config, auth, and schema files such as package.json, .env, schema.sql, *.sql, and *.prisma.

-How does ARC detect high-risk changes?
+How does ARC XT detect high-risk changes?

-ARC currently uses heuristic rules based on file paths, filenames, and extensions.
+ARC XT currently uses heuristic rules based on file paths, filenames, and extensions.
 For example, auth/session paths and core config files can trigger higher-risk handling, while schema files often trigger review-aware warnings.

 Can I disable cloud options?